 \ The RHNA does not project the need for extremely low-income units, but pursuant to state law (Assembly Bill (AB) 2634), the City must project its extremely low-income housing needs based on Census income distribution or assume 50 percent of the very low-income units required by the RHNA as extremely low-income units.
 The City's very low-income requirement is 387 units.
-The number of extremely lowincome units that the City must plan for shown here was projected using Census data.
+The number of extremely low-income units that the City must plan for shown here was projected using Census data.
 According to the Comprehensive Housing Affordability Strategy (CHAS), data developed by the United States Department of Housing and Urban Development, 37.2 percent of households in the city earned less than 50 percent of the AMI.
 Among these households, 45.9 percent earned incomes below 30 percent (extremely low-income).
-Therefore, the City's RHNA allocation of 387 very low-income units.
+Therefore, the City's RHNA allocation of 387 very low-income units was distributed as 178 extremely low (46 percent of the 387 very low-income units required by the RHNA) and 209 very low-income units.
 However, for purposes of identifying adequate sites for the RHNA allocation, state law does not mandate the separate accounting for the extremely low-income category.
 Source: TCAG, 2022.
 Final Regional Housing Needs Plan.